Is Kawhi Leonard Playing Tonight? (Injury Update, Betting Impact for Clippers vs. Pelicans)

 In this story:

-Los Angeles Clippers star Kawhi Leonard missed the team's last game with an ankle injury, but it appears he has a chance to play on Wednesday against the New Orleans Pelicans.
+Los Angeles Clippers star Kawhi Leonard returned from an ankle injury on Wednesday night against the New Orleans Pelicans, scoring 25 points on 9-of-12 shooting (4-of-6 from deep).

-Leonard suffered an ankle injury on Saturday night against the Sacramento Kings, and it cost him Monday's game against the San Antonio Spurs.
-L.A. fell to just 4-11 in the games that the two-time NBA Finals MVP has missed, but the Clips did upgrade his status for Wednesday's game.

-After he was listed as doubtful on Monday, Leonard is now questionable to play in the front end of a back-to-back against New Orleans.
-These teams will play again on Thursday night, so it's possible Leonard sits out one of the two games.
-Los Angeles has also listed star guard Darius Garland (toe) as questionable for tonight's matchup.
+However, it wasn't enough for the Clippers to get a win, and they're now back under .500 for the season after losing three games in a row.
+L.A. has a quick turnaround on Thursday, as it'll face the Pelicans for the second night in a row.

+Leonard missed one game with a sprained ankle that he suffered in a loss to the Sacramento Kings, but it's possible he missed the second night of a back-to-back on Thursday.
+Leonard has played in a bunch of back-to-backs this season, but the Clippers don't want to risk losing their superstar forward down the stetch of the regular season.

 Odds refresh periodically and are subject to change.

-Note: This story will be updated with Leonard's status once the Clippers release an injury report for Thursday's game.